bioinfodlsu/metagenomics-workshop/README.md

 Note: Make sure you are running Docker Desktop or started your docker engine before performing any of the commands below.
 ### Step 1: Pull the Docker Image

 First, you need to pull the Docker image from the registry (e.g., Docker Hub).
-Use the following command to pull the `daphnejanelyn123/metagenomics-workshop` image:
+Use the following command to pull the image:

-docker pull ghcr.io/bioinfodlsu/metagenomics-workshop/deploy:latest
+`docker pull ghcr.io/bioinfodlsu/metagenomics-workshop/deploy:latest`

 This command fetches the image and prepares it for running in a container.